Protocol Specification

 The Stewardship Period (Years 0-25)

-The Protocol Architect serves as Chair.
-The stewardship team provides protective oversight during the system's formative period, with the ability to respond quickly to attacks, technical issues, or unforeseen challenges.
-Authority is exercised within the constraints defined by protocol architecture — the stewardship team cannot alter immutable parameters.
+A stewardship board provides protective oversight during the system's formative period, with the ability to respond quickly to attacks, technical issues, or unforeseen challenges.
+Authority is exercised within the constraints defined by protocol architecture - the stewardship team cannot alter immutable parameters.

 Post-Stewardship (Year 25+)